MCruces-fz/TRAGALDABAS-Kalman-Filter/README.md

         on the detector (bool)
         * "final_prints": Set if print final data (bool)
-        * "save_diff": Set if save differences between parameters of the generated and reconstructed SAETAs (See below "SAVE DIFFERENCIES" docstring) (bool)
+        * "save_diff": Set if save differences between parameters of the generated and reconstructed SAETAs (See below "SAVE DIFFERENCES" docstring) (bool)
     + "efficiency":
         * "do": (bool)